 Most standard heat pipes are used to transmit heat from one location to another, with very high effective thermal conductivity.
 In contrast, annular heat pipes, with an internal cavity, are most commonly used to provide a very high degree of isothermality.
-An annular heat pipe, also known as an Isothermal Furnace Liner (IFL) is shown in Figure 2.
+An annular heat pipe, also known as an Isothermal Furnace Liner (IFL) is shown in Figure 1 and 2.
 All of the interior surfaces are wicked.
 Bridge wicks connect the inner and outer cylinders of the heat pipe to allow the fluid to return from the inner to the outer cylinder.

 During operation, the annular heat pipe is placed inside an electrically heated oven, in either a horizontal or vertical orientation.
 Such ovens provide non-uniform heat, both axially and radially.
 As shown in Figure 3, the heat vaporizes the working fluid in the wick against the outside wall.
 The vapor travels radially and condenses on the wick against the outside wall (as well as the wick around the thermal wells).
 The liquid then travels back by capillary action to the outside wick through a series of bridge wicks, and then the cycle repeats.